Quartile vs Rotten Tomatoes: past the percentage

 Consensus vs. understanding

-Rotten Tomatoes is great for one question: did critics generally like it?
-Quartile answers a different one: is it actually good, and where?
-One is a headcount.
-The other is an opinion with its reasons attached.
+Rotten Tomatoes answers one question: did critics generally approve?
+Quartile answers a different one: how do the people who actually watched it rate each part?
+One is a headcount of thumbs-up.
+The other is the crowd's verdict with its reasons attached.

 If you've ever seen a "Certified Fresh" film that left you cold — or a "rotten" one you loved — you already know the percentage was never the whole story.